simp/simp-doc/docs/user_guide/HOWTO/Foreman.rst

-If you want to collect facts, you will need to get a copy /etc/puppet/nodes.rb from the forman site (see the facts section of the foreman documentation) edit the foreman cron job under /etc/cron.d and uncomment out the collection and... give puppet the right to run cron jobs.
+If you want to collect facts, you will need to get a copy /etc/puppet/nodes.rb from the forman site (see the facts section of the foreman documentation) edit the foreman cron job under /etc/cron.d and uncomment out the collection and give puppet the right to run cron jobs.
 To give puppet the right to run cronjobs add the following code to your forman.pp manifest under site: